SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 > "The purpose of this course is to help us understand the system of credit relationships, and by doing so, to better understand capitalism itself."

-As I said, Nielson is  smart dude and teaches well.
+As I said, Nielson is a smart dude and teaches well.
 But here he is teaching folks about a system that does not exist.
 If we only focus on endogenous money operations we ignore the most important institution in the whole system, the monopoly issuer, the government.